gnediani/resume/README.md

 gonzalonediani (at) gmail.com

 ### Some facts about me
 I'm 31 years old, I was born the 1st of december of 1990.
 I've been living in Buenos Aires for a decade now, but I'm originally from the north of Argentina.
+I came here to try my luck and now it's one of my favorite places in the world, but sadly I haven't travelled much.

 ### What is my profile
 I am a developer who likes to communicate with it's sorroundings in order to generate clean and flexible software products.
 I have a passion for refactoring.

 Or maybe it's just an obsession with green check marks.

-I'm allways looking for ways to get better.
-Lately I admire people like Uncle Bob, Rich Roll or David Goggings.
+I'm allways looking for areas to improve.
+Lately I admire people like Courtney Dauwalter, Nina Kraviz or Mel Robbins.

 ---